 Psychiatry services with a board-licensed psychiatrist.

 Northeast Behavioral Health specializes in trauma-informed treatment utilizing the Attachment, Self-Regulation and Competency (ARC) framework that helps youth deal with traumatic histories, develop self- regulation skills, increase interpersonal skills, and gain competency and independence.
-The program specializes in comprehensive clinical skill- building with safety-planning and risk management for families, crisis intervention, Dialectical Behavioral Therapy (DBT) skill-building, Cognitive Behavioral Therapy (CBT), individual, family and group therapy, and psychiatry services.
+The program specializes in comprehensive clinical skill- building with safety-planning and risk management for families, crisis intervention, Dialectical Behavioral Therapy (DBT) skill-building, Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), individual and family therapy, and psychiatry services.

 We offer the following services and/or combination of: